dylandibeneditto/fmov/README.md

-# fvid
+# fmov
-A simple, optimized way to compile video with python
+A performant way to create rendered video with audio through code in python.